Prilep: Art and architecture

 The most important ancient monument is the old city of Styberra situated on Bedem hill near Čepigovo, in the central region of Pelagonia.
 As early as the time of the Roman–Macedonian wars, this city was known as a base from which the Macedonian king Perseus of Macedon set out to conquer the Penestian cities.
 An important site in the area is Bela Crkva, 6 km west of Styberra, where the town of Alkomenai was probably located.
 It was a stronghold of the Macedonian kings after it was rebuilt in the early Roman period and was at the Pelagonian entrance to a pass leading to Illyria.
 Part of the city wall, a gate, and a few buildings of the Roman period were uncovered here in excavations.
 All recent finds from these sites are featured in the Museum of the City of Prilep.

 The Treskavec monastery, built in the 12th century in the mountains about 10 km north of Prilep under Zlatovrv peak, at the edge of a small upland plain 1100 meters above sea level.
 Prilep has frescoes from the 14th and 15th centuries and is probably the site of the early Roman town of Kolobaise.
 The name of the early town is recorded on a long inscription on stone which deals with a local cult of Ephesian Artemis.
 The inscription was reused as a base for a cross on top of one of the church domes.
 Other inscriptions at Treskavec include several 1st century Roman dedications to Apollo.
 The old fortress was used by the Romans, and later the Byzantines.
 Tsar Samuil came to Prilep after the defeat at Belasica in 1014.
 During the Middle Ages, after 1371, Prince Marko rebuilt the citadel extensively, making it an important military stronghold.

 Geography

 Prilep covers 1675 km2 and is located in the northern Pelagonia plain, in the southern part of North Macedonia.
-Prilep is the eponymous seat of the Prilep municipality, the largest municipality by area size in the country, and access is gained via the A3 motroway.
+Prilep is the eponymous seat of the Prilep municipality, the largest municipality by area size in the country, and access is gained via the A3 motorway.
 It is 74 km (as the crow flies) from the capital Skopje, 44 km from Bitola, and 32 km from Kruševo.